Over the last few years, the UK staycation market has become more popular due to the pandemic halting travel overseas.

 How can I get help to fund the purchase of a holiday let?

-There are a wide range of different products available that can help you, which can be accessed either by going directly to a lender or through speaking with a qualified mortgage broker.
+There is a wide range of different holiday let mortgages available that can help you.
+These can be accessed either by going directly to a lender or by speaking with a qualified mortgage broker.

 Benefits of having a holiday let

-Friends, family or you can use it- One of the many great advantages is that the property is yours to use, so if family, friends or even you wanted a holiday you have a place to use whenever you please.
+Friends, family or you can use it - One of the many advantages is that the property is yours to use.
+So, if family, friends or even you want a holiday you have a place to use whenever you please.
 This can give you a great level of flexibility and help to make sure that you take some time off to relax every year.

 May be able to give up your day job or go part-time – If you become successful at holiday letting you may be able to go part-time at your other job, or even run the business as your full-time occupation.
 In doing so, you can become your own boss which can carry huge benefits in itself.